Lucius Borich

 Lucius Borich (born 1971) is an Australian musician, best known as the drummer for the band Cog, and previously the drummer in funk metal band Juice and in The Hanging Tree as well as Floating Me.
-He currently plays and is working on new rock outfit The Nerve.
+He currently plays as a member of The Nerve.

 Biography

 Lucius has been playing music since the age of 3.
 He was given his first drum kit by two of Australia's best known drummers from the 70's, Keith Barber and Johnny Dick.
 Lucius's father's band at the time was The Party Boys, with guest stars Doane Perry (Jethro Tull) and Richard Clapton, who invited young Lucius to play with them.

 At age 14, Lucius was given the opportunity to perform and tour around Australia with the Kevin Borich Express for a year.
 Shortly after, he left school and decided to pursue drumming full-time.
 He was then called upon by ex members Mark Evans (AC/DC) and Mick Cocks (Rose Tattoo), to join a Rolling Stones cover band, the Rolling Clones.
 They toured for a year and a half throughout Australia and New Zealand, and for the next three years, Lucius continued to play with other bands.
 This experience gave Lucius a reputation as one of Australia's finest and flexible up and coming drummers.

 In 1998, he formed Cog with high school friend Flynn Gower.
 Later, Flynn's brother joined the band on bass, Luke Gower.

 Lucius has played on 2 albums for Cog, The New Normal (2005) and Sharing Space (2008).
 He has also released a number of singles and EPs with the band including Just Visiting Part One (2002) and Just Visiting Part Two (2002).